Things I Wish I Knew Before My Wedding

 With all the heavy-duty focus on the wedding reception, the ceremony all too often becomes an afterthought.
 It can turn into a stressful whirlwind on your big day where everyone is trying to get on the same page before you say “I do”!

-So make sure your ceremony gets its due attention with an actual wedding rehearsal, ideally the day before the wedding.
+So make sure your ceremony gets attention with an actual wedding rehearsal, ideally the day before the wedding.

 It’s essential to do a wedding rehearsal so everyone knows when they are supposed to arrive, what order they are walking down the aisle, where their seats are, or where they stand, and how it will all go down.